Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 **NOTE:** This tutorial is meant ONLY for the Hidden Histories admin who sets up accounts for the artists!!!

-Each artist (and helper) will have their own copy of the porPOIse back end user interface for managing their own layers for both **ARpoise** and **AR-vos**.
+Each artist (and helper) will have their own copy of the porPOIse back end user interface for managing their own layers for both
+**ARpoise** and **AR-vos**.

 There are two steps to set up a new artist with porPOIse:
-- This tutorial shows how to create and configure a porPOIse folder for each artist.
+- This tutorial shows how to create and configure a **porPOIse account** for each artist.
-- Afterwards, the admin has to configure the artist's layers in the ArpoiseDirectory.
+- Afterwards, the admin has to configure the artist's layers in the **ArpoiseDirectory**.
 For that tutorial, please see the documentation on the ARpoise github site: https://github.com/ARPOISE/ARpoise/tree/master/php/dir

 We created a template for an example artist named ‘Example Artist’.
 In order to set up a real artist please follow the steps below.
 In the tutorial we used screenshots of Tamiko Thiel's porPOIse as an example.
 When you set up for another artist, use the artist's real name whereever it says "Tamiko Thiel" below.

-**Please use only 'normal' letters and no white space characters for artist's names**.
+Please use only 'normal' letters and no white space characters for artist's names.

 ## Folder Structure
 We use the WinSCP FTP client on a Windows 10 machine to upload files to the Hidden Histories server, but the setup using a different FTP client on a Mac, e.g. Cyberduck, should work the same.
 You need ftp/sftp access to the hiddenhistoriesjtown.org server.

 Under **public_html** we created two folders, **ArpoiseDirectory** and **artists**.
 This tutorial covers setting up a new artist in the **artists** folder.

 Afterwards, the admin will need to configure the ArpoiseDirectory for each artist.